Get in touch

 The road travels by the Karola Glacier before dipping down into a majestic valley.
 It’s one of the most scenic days of riding on the trip.
 Our destination hotel in Gyantze is oozing with so much old world charm you won’t want to leave.

 Rise early and visit the local Palchoi monastery and authentic old quarters.
-Then it’s 98km along the mostly flat road to Shigatse.
+Then it’s 98 km along the mostly flat road to Shigatse.
 We will pass through rolling farmlands and villages and stop mid-way for some snacks and a visit to the local barley mill.
 The last climb over the bridge into town is a hotly contested KOM.
 We are riding at 4000m today–the air is thin which means fast speeds on the flat.

 We should arrive at Shigatse for a late lunch by about 2-3pm.
 Rest & relax in your hotel or visit the peaceful Tashilungpo monastery, seat of the Panchen lama (optional).

 We drive out of Shigatze to our lunch stop at Lhatse.
 From here we start riding.
 Today is one of the hardest days of the trip—we ride to the highest pass on the trip at 5181m.
-After a brief stop at the top to catch our breath and grab some supplies its downhill all the way to Tingri.
+After a brief stop at the top to catch our breath and grab some supplies, its downhill all the way to Tingri.
 We ride beside a picturesque river most of the way to our destination and if the sky is clear you’ll get your first glimpse of Everest.

-A transit day travelling back to Shigatze.
+A transfer day travelling back to Shigatze.
 We stop by a delicious dumpling restaurant for breakfast and arrive in Shigatze for our final group meal.
 After dinner its time to hit the Tibetan clubs and sink a few hard earned beers with the local Tibetan cowboys and cowgirls.

 Time to say good-bye!
 We fly out of Tibet and back to Chengdu China today.